ag-perception-wallis-lab/vogelsang_science_reply/README.md

 ## Directory structure and usage

 The two manuscripts for our replies can be found in the publications directory.
 The code underlying our data analysis can be found in the scripts directory.
-This consists of two main parts: (1) a transformation plus t-test approach (carried out in a jupyter notebook), and (2) a mixed effects logistic regression (carried out in an R notebook).
+This consists of two main parts: (1) a transformation plus t-test approach (carried out in a jupyter notebook), and (2) generalised mixed effects models in both a frequentist and bayesian setting (carried out in an R notebook).
 The raw and processed data files can be found in the data directory.
 ```shell
 ./vogelsang_science_reply
 ├── README.md